-- 165 6.2.1 When machines, components, and accessories are collected, they shall be securely packaged - in a manner to protect from damage. - 167 6.2.2 Machines should not be altered in any way to include removal of ink/toner cartridges, - creating test prints, stamps, impressions, or typing on a typewriter, unless directed by a FDE or by - laboratory policy.
-If test prints are taken at the scene, they shall be submitted along with the - machine. - 171 6.2.3 Typewriter ribbons should not be removed from the machine. - 172 6.2.4 Upon collection, the make, model, serial number, information about any toner supplies and - components, and machine repair and service history shall be recorded. - 174 6.2.5 Documents produced contemporaneously to the questioned document can aid in an - examination; other documents that could have been generated by the same machine should be - 176 collected.
-Any item used to generate or alter a document can be useful in the analysis of source - attribution.
-Additional evidence for source attribution which should be collected includes but is not - 178 limited to: - a) paper, envelopes, or other document substrates; - b) stamps, embossing, and seal devices (items shall not be cleaned before packaging); - 181 c) document-assembly items such as staplers, staples, paper clips, hole punches, tape, and glue;
+- 183 6.2.3 Typewriter ribbons should not be removed from the machine. - 184 6.2.4 Upon collection, the make, model, serial number, information about any ink/toner supplies - and components shall be recorded.
+Machine repair, service history, and operator's manuals shall be - 186 collected, if available. - 187 6.2.5 Documents produced contemporaneously to the questioned document can aid in an - 188 examination; other documents that could have been generated by the same machine should be - 189 collected. - 190 6.2.6 Any item used to generate or alter a document can be useful in the analysis of source - attribution.
+Additional evidence for source attribution which should be collected includes but is not - limited to: - a) paper, envelopes, or other document substrates; - b) stamps, embossing, and seal devices (items shall not be cleaned before packaging); - 195 c) document-assembly items such as staplers, staples, paper clips, hole punches, tape, and glue; - d) documents possibly used as templates for counterfeits such as identification cards, social security cards, and passports. - 198 6.3 Collection of Ink/Toner Cartridge Evidence - 199 6.3.1 Associated ink/toner cartridge evidence for printers and stamp pads shall be packaged - separately from any document. - 201 6.3.2 Depending on the ink/toner cartridge being collected and the handling needed (such as - shipping), padding or leak-proof packaging shall be utilized to prevent breakage or leakage. - 203 6.3.3 The make, model, and color of the ink/toner cartridge not contained in collected machine(s) - shall be recorded.
+If available, the lot numbers should be recorded. - 7 Items with Suspected Indented Writing - 206 7.1 General - 207 7.1.1 Indented writing, typing, or other markings can occur when two or more documents are - stacked, leaving indentations on the document(s) beneath.
+Documents that do not contain visible - 209 marks even when using oblique lighting (e.g., pads of paper, checkbooks), can contain valuable - indentation evidence and shall be collected for laboratory processing. - 7.1.2 Documents collected for suspected indented writing examinations should be submitted to a - FDE for Electrostatic Detection Device (EDD) examination prior to DNA or latent print processing. - 213 DNA and latent print processing will destroy suspected indented writing. - 7.2 Collection - 215 7.2.1 Hard-sided or padded packaging shall be utilized for collection and preservation.

-- d) documents possibly used as templates for counterfeits such as identification cards, social security cards, and passports. - 184 6.3 Collection of Ink/Toner Cartridge Evidence - 185 6.3.1 Ink/toner cartridge evidence for printers and stamp pads shall be packaged separately from - any document. - 187 6.3.2 Depending on the ink/toner cartridge being collected and the handling needed (such as - shipping), padding or leak-proof packaging shall be utilized to prevent breakage or leakage. - 189 6.3.3 The make, model, and color of the ink/toner cartridge shall be recorded. - 190 7 Items with Suspected Indented Writing - 191 7.1 General - 192 Indented writing, typing, or other markings can occur when two or more documents are stacked, - leaving indentations on the document(s) beneath.
-Documents that do not contain visible marks - even when using oblique lighting (e.g., pads of paper, checkbooks), can contain valuable indentation - evidence and shall be collected for laboratory processing. - Documents collected for suspected indented writing examinations should be submitted to a FDE for - 197 Electrostatic Detection Device (EDD) examination prior to DNA or latent print processing.
-DNA and - latent print processing will destroy suspected indented writing. - 7.2 Collection - Hard-sided or padded packaging shall be utilized for collection and preservation.
-Due to the fragile - 201 nature of indented writing, the scene investigator shall avoid the following actions: writing atop - 202 packaging after the item is within the packaging, placing heavy items atop packaging, and exposure - 203 to extreme temperature environments. - 204 8 Charred Documents - 205 8.1 General - 206 Charred documents are particularly fragile and should be protected or immobilized as soon as - possible to minimize damage.
-Any movement of the document or around the document (e.g., air - circulation, doors opening, or foot traffic) can lead to damage of charred documents.
-Photographs - shall be taken upon discovery of the document and prior to collection of the document. - 210 8.2 Collection - 8.2.1 Scene investigators shall ensure charred documents are completely extinguished prior to - collection.
-If heat, embers or smoke are present, extinguish the charred documents by suffocation - and allow the documents cool prior to collection. - 8.2.2 A rigid, flat box padded with sheet-cotton batting or similar material can be used to - immobilize and preserve the document.
+- 216 7.2.2 Due to the fragile nature of indented writing, the scene investigator shall avoid the - following actions: writing atop packaging after the item is within the packaging, placing heavy items - atop packaging, and exposure to extreme humidity and temperature environments.